mbj/mutant/docs/limitations.md

     end
     ```

-* inline-style singleton methods not defined on a constant or on `self`
+* singleton methods not defined on a constant or on `self`

     ```ruby
     class Foo